Open Agent Toolkit

 • Medium: address by default; defer only with explicit approval and recorded rationale/disposition.

-When autoReviewAtCheckpoints is enabled (via oat config set autoReviewAtCheckpoints true or per-project in plan.md frontmatter), completing a plan phase checkpoint automatically spawns a subagent review.
+When workflow.autoReviewAtHillCheckpoints is enabled (for example, oat config set workflow.autoReviewAtHillCheckpoints true --user) or per-project plan.md frontmatter sets oat_auto_review_at_hill_checkpoints, completing a HiLL checkpoint automatically runs the extra lifecycle review.
 The review scope covers every implementation phase not already covered by a passed whole-phase code review, through the just-completed checkpoint.
 Mid-implementation multi-phase checkpoint reviews use inclusive phase-range scopes such as p02-p03.
 The final phase checkpoint triggers a code final review.

 Auto-triggered reviews use oat_review_invocation: auto in the review artifact frontmatter.
 In auto mode, oat-project-review-receive auto-converts all findings to fix tasks without user prompts (Minor findings that are clearly out of scope are deferred with a note).